 After your second app session, allow roughly 15-20 minutes for the Push Token/Registration ID to update and register in the Localytics backend

 Create a Push Campaign in the messaging dashboard and Send

 If you have verified that your Push integration is correct and you are inquiring about a Push Campaign that was sent out successfully, however your particular device did not receive the Push Notification, then it maybe due to your Audience conditions and when this data gets updated on our backend.

 For example, when using Profile conditions.
 Profiles can change based on actions in your app, however when the actual data uploads to our backend will depend on when Upload() is called in your app.
 Many a times, Upload() is not called between when a users Profile changes and when they exit the app.
 Therefore the Profile value will not get updated on our backend until the user comes back to the app and has their next session whichwill invoke an Upload().
 This creates a situation where you think you've qualified for a certain campaign, but really have not.

 Other common reasons for failing to deliver a message include:

-APNS/GCM do not guarantee delivery.
-Messages can ultimately be lost in delivery inside the APNS/GCM pipeline because of network conditions.
+APNS/FCM do not guarantee delivery.
+Messages can ultimately be lost in delivery inside the APNS/FCM pipeline because of network conditions.